ptsteadman/notebook/stories/symbol-grounding.md

 Feyerabend's proposals depended on the reality of this hardware.

 On the way to see the machine, the French researcher showed her the break room, containing only a refrigerator and a coffee machine.

-The room containing the focused ultrasound CBI machine was similar.
-It was not yet encased in white medical plastic: it looked like a delicate industrial robot, with a large number of modular microprocessor boards connected to custom mechanical components.
+The focused ultrasound room contained a hacked-open MRI sled, stripped of its white medical plastic.
+The focused ultrasound transducers were mounted on the inside of the MRI tube, with copper wires leading to a server room.

 "Here it is!" said the French researcher.
 "We have a few others, but this is the latest iteration."

 The researcher gave her a tour of the machine's components.
 There were few surprises.
-As he was finishing up, an older woman came into the room, saying "Hello!" loudly to announce herself.
+As he was finishing up, a middle-aged woman came into the room, saying "Hello!" loudly to announce herself.

 "Leah, meet Addison," said the French researcher.

 "Wow," said Feyerabend, shaking Addison's hand lightly.
-"Really great to meet to you in person, finally."
+"Great to meet to you in person, finally."
 Feyerabend dimly recognized that Addison was attractive, something she had not expected.
 Feyerabend took chemical sterilization medication, drugs that she had initially purchased from the darknet, but now had a prescription for.

 It was quickly obvious why the distributed autonomous organization that governed the project had decided to allocate so many resources to Addison: she had the